-My friend who lost his foot didn’t value his own life.
-I really have to believe that.
-The accountant didn’t value her business.
+Referring to the two examples above: My friend, who lost his foot, didn’t value his life.
+I have to believe that.
+And my accountant friend didn’t value her business.

-The main problem I see with people who fear success is that they are hoping it will all work out anyway—all by itself—one way or the other.
+The main problem I see with people who fear success is that they hope it will all work out anyway—all by itself—one way or the other.

-Hoping for a better tomorrow without doing anything to correct the problems of today, will never bring change.
+Hoping for a better tomorrow without doing anything to correct today's problems will never bring change.
 I try to tell friends this, but they still continue with hope and despair.

 Denial interferes with the ability to act rationally.

-A month after the wedding she called me, crying, and said they had a fight.
+A month after the wedding she called me, crying despairingly, and said they had a fight.
 I asked what happened.
-She told me he wanted her to pay all the bills.
-His reasoning was that they are living in her apartment so she should pay all the bills.
+She told me that he wanted her to pay all the bills.
+His reasoning was that they are living in her apartment, so she should pay all the bills.
 Imagine that?

-They have no clue of time span.
 These are the same people who are always late.
-Have you ever noticed that people who arrive late and keep people waiting also never succeed in achieving something that’s important to them in their own lives?
+Have you ever noticed that people who arrive late and keep others waiting, never succeed at achieving something meaningful in their own lives?

 I asked for details so that I can know how to help her.
-She explained that her boyfriend broke up with her and that she was calling him several times a day leaving messages asking for an explanation.
+She explained that her boyfriend broke up with her, and she called him several times a day, leaving messages asking for an explanation.

-He had put out a restraining order and she still continued, so he put out a warrant for her arrest.
+He had put out a restraining order, and she continued, so he put out a warrant for her arrest.

-I responded with one simple question.
-I said, “I need to understand something, do you want me to help you?”
+I responded with a straightforward question.
+I said, “I need to understand something.
+Do you want me to help you?”